Marie Jeanne Baptiste of Savoy-Nemours

 Marie Jeanne Baptiste of Savoy-Nemours (/fr/, 11 April 1644 – 15 March 1724) was born a Princess of Savoy and became the Duchess of Savoy by marriage.
 First married by proxy to Charles of Lorraine in 1662, Lorraine soon refused to recognise the union and it was annulled.
-She married Charles Emmanuel II, Duke of Savoy in 1665 who was her kinsman.
+She married her kinsman Charles Emmanuel II, Duke of Savoy, in 1665.
 The mother of the future Victor Amadeus II of Sardinia who saw the elevation of the House of Savoy to kings, she styled herself as Madama Reale or Madame Royale.
 She acted as Regent of Savoy from 1675 in the name of her son Victor Amadeus II, who was her husband's successor.
 Her regency officially ended in 1680, but she maintained power until her son banished her from further influence in the state in 1684.
 She left a considerable architectural legacy in Turin, and was responsible for the remodelling of the Palazzo Madama, which was her private residence.
-At the time of her death she was the mother of the King of Sardinia as well as great grandmother of two other kings, Louis I of Spain and Louis XV of France.
+At the time of her death, she was the mother of the King of Sardinia as well as great-grandmother of two other kings, Louis I of Spain and Louis XV of France.

 Family and childhood

 Marie Jeanne Baptiste de Savoie was born at the Hôtel de Nemours in Paris, and was the eldest of five children born to Charles Amadeus, Duke of Nemours and his wife Princess Élisabeth de Bourbon-Vendôme.
-Through her mother, Marie Jeanne Baptiste was a great grand daughter of Henry IV of France via her father César de Bourbon, Légitimé de France, whose mother was Gabrielle d'Estrées.
+Through her mother, Marie Jeanne Baptiste was a great-granddaughter of Henry IV of France via her father César de Bourbon, Légitimé de France, whose mother was Gabrielle d'Estrées.
 This made her a half-first-cousin once removed of Louis XIV and a relation to most Catholic royalty at that time.
 She was a member of the Nemours cadet branch of the House of Savoy, which had settled in France in the sixteenth century.
 Marie Jeanne Baptiste grew up with her sister Marie Françoise, Mademoiselle d'Aumale who was born in 1646.
 She was styled as Mademoiselle de Nemours prior to marriage.
 As a young girl she frequented the salon of the famous Madame de La Fayette who later introduced Marie Jeanne Baptiste into correspondence with Madame de Sévigné.
 These relationships would give her insight to the French court during her years as regent.

 Her father died in 1652, killed in a duel with his brother-in-law François, Duke of Beaufort.
 For the next several years she and her family were under the guardianship of her paternal uncle Henri II the new Duke of Nemours, though Marie Jeanne Baptiste had inherited many of her father's income sources.
 At Henri's death in 1659 the duchy of Nemours reverted to the crown but Marie Jeanne Baptiste continued to receive the income.
 With two young daughters, her mother Élisabeth looked to her maternal family for support in getting them properly settled. Élisabeth's mother was a princess of Lorraine.